aquanox/EnhancedAsyncActionPlugin/README.md

 ## TODOS

+- Latent functions support
 - Write some tests
 - Optimize graph updates on actions
-- Latent functions support
+- Improve error handling
+- Better handling of malformed or changed nodes (there are lots of asserts right now)
 - Maps support (has to wait for UE 5.8)
-- Improve error handling
-- Experiment with direct container access (make a FInstancedPropertyBag member required, since condition already requires editing and StructUtils part of UE Core)
-- Experiment with optimizing generated graph nodes (variadic does it great)
-- Better handling of malformed or changed nodes (there are lots of debug asserts right now)

 ## Unreal Engine Versions